johnnymast/mysql_websocket_chat/README.md

 # MYSQL WEBSOCKET CHAT

 Welcome to this hackaton project i created for user hrushi on [phclasses.org](http://www.phpclasses.org/recommend/754-I-need-to-create-realtime-user-to-user-chat.html).
-The idea was to create a websocket chat application that could be loggin to a database.
-So here is what you need to get this up and running. ***Please note*** the minimum required php version is 5.6 this is not because it wanted this but its because of the depententies this project has.
+The idea was to create a websocket chat application that could be logging to a database.
+So here is what you need to get this up and running. ***Please note*** the minimum required php version is 5.6 this is not because it wanted this but its because of the dependencies this project has.

 # Step 1: install composer

 First thing you is installing composer on to your system.
 You can get composer [here](https://getcomposer.org/download/).
-Dont wurry it might seem intimidating but its realy not.
+Don't worry it might seem intimidating but its really not.

 # Step 2: Install the project